 2. meet one of the following three criteria:

-1. an applicant must be currently enrolled in a BS (or BA) degree in a medical laboratory technology major (or a similarly named major) in which the college/university will award credits (30-32) for the year of clinical training resulting in the granting of the BS degree upon successful completion of the program year,
+1. an applicant must be currently enrolled in a BS (or BA) degree in a medical laboratory technology major (or a similarly named major) in which the college/university will award credits (30-32) for the year of clinical training resulting in the granting of the BS degree upon successful completion of the program year, ~or~

-2. an applicant must be currently enrolled in a BS degree in biology, chemistry, or the physical sciences in which the college/university will award credits (30-32) for the year of clinical training resulting in the granting of the BS degree upon successful completion of the program year,
+2. an applicant must be currently enrolled in a BS degree in biology, chemistry, or the physical sciences in which the college/university will award credits (30-32) for the year of clinical training resulting in the granting of the BS degree upon successful completion of the program year, ~or~

 3. an applicant must have a bachelor’s (or master’s) degree in biology, chemistry, or the physical sciences.

 Students typically apply to our hospital program one full year prior to the start of the preceptorship year.
 It is understood that prerequisites might not be finished yet; however, the applicant must clearly prove that all prerequisite courses will be successfully completed prior to the start of the program year for which he/she is applying.
 Prior to commencing the program year, an undergraduate student must have a minimum of three years of college/university education (90 semester hours or more), meeting all of the graduation requirements of the university (sans the hospital program year).
+The following specific minimum course requirements must be satisfied prior to the start of the year of clinical experience in order to be eligible to apply:

 Biological Sciences: a minimum of 16 semester hours or 24 quarter hours